EECS150/asic_labs_fa21/lab2/spec.md

 Each CAD tool, including simulators, are highly configurable and can take in tens or hundreds (or more) configuration options.
 Invoking CAD tools manually and listing options and flags is unsustainable.
-Thus, whether you're a student pushing through a design or an engineer at a big company, everyone has some kind of automated flow.
+Thus, whether you're a student pushing through a design or an engineer at a big company, everyone has some kind of automated design flow.
-This can come in many forms, from a series of TCL files (Tool Control Language, which is the language of choice for most ASIC CAD tools) that are pushed around by Makefiles, to more configurable and re-usable design frameworks.
+This can come in many forms, from a series of TCL files (Tool Control Language, which is the language of choice for ASIC CAD tools) that are pushed around by Makefiles, to more configurable and re-usable design frameworks.

 In this course we will use an ASIC design framework developed here at Berkeley called [Hammer](https://github.com/ucb-bar/hammer).
 Hammer abstracts away tool- (Cadence, Synopsys, Mentor, etc.) and technology- (TSMC, Intel,